 We have finally got access to the Keycloak Admin Console, great!

-In this article, I introduced Keycloak and the new series of posts about it.
-I briefly explained what it is and which are the main features that we’ll be using throughout this series.
+This article was an introduction to Keycloak and the new series of posts about it.
+We have briefly talked about what it is and which are the main features that we'll be using throughout this series.
 Then, we downloaded, installed and started the Keycloak server.
 Finally, we created an admin user and got access to the Admin Console.

-In the next post, we’ll go through a basic configuration of Keycloak for authentication and authorization.
+In the next article, we'll go through a basic configuration of Keycloak for authentication and authorization.

-- Part 2 – Keycloak Basic Configuration for Authentication and Authorization
+- Keycloak Basic Configuration for Authentication and Authorisation